DX-Protst/VocalMap-Release/README.md

 # VocalMap-Release
-Release version of Vocal Map
+Release version of Vocal Map,
 dowload the newest version of VocalMap here